granthalf/Scripts_JS/README.md

 INSTALL VIOLENTMONKEY
 Use your fav browser (Edge?
 Firefox?) and search extension "Violentmonkey" Try with a browser in a mobile phone?
+Use Scripts described below.

 ---------------------------------------------------------------------------

                                       SCRIPTS

-1. Directory {VIOLENTMONKEY} => ACTIVATE SCRIPTS JS IN ORDRER TO CRAWL EASIER ON THE WEB
+1. Directory {MONKEY_SCRIPTS} => ACTIVATE SCRIPTS JS IN ORDRER TO CRAWL EASIER ON THE WEB (IN ANY 'MONKEY' EXTENSION)

   A. HELLOWORLD-2026-03-04.user.js
     The Starter Script: when you activate it, it will dipslay a JS alert "hello" from any web page loaded.